The Better Business Bureau (BBB) Isn't a Government Agency and Can't Force Companies to Act

 "Consumers are welcome to file complaints with the Better Business Bureau," says Brian Reitter, NCCC Vice President.
 "Consumers should be cautioned, however, that the Better Business Bureau can in no way obligate a business to do anything.
 While a consumer sits around hoping for a response from a company, a response that might never come, that consumer could have already contacted the North Carolina Attorney General's Office or begun legal proceedings."

 Letters written on behalf of the North Carolina Attorney General's Office generally receive satisfactory resolutions to consumer complaints very quickly.
 In cases where the business does not respond or is engaging in illegal acts, the Attorney General, as the chief law enforcement officer in the state, can step in and take legal action on the consumer's behalf.
 The BBB cannot.

 Sometimes you can see that a company has an "A" rating with the BBB, and these scores are often tossed around in advertisements, but that doesn't mean the company is trustworthy.
-It simply means that the company has responded to the BBB regarding any complaints, not necessarily that the complaints were resolved completely to the consumer's satisfaction.
-Compare it to taking a test in school and getting a perfect score just for turning it in, even if none of your responses are correct.
+It simply means that the company has upheld its obligation to the BBB and followed their membership rules.
+Ratings come from a variety of factors from time in business to the number of complaints received, both answered and unanswered.

 Please note that we are not discouraging consumers from using the BBB.
-While the BBB cannot force a company to do anything, the BBB does offer consumers valuable insight into companies and can sometimes resolve issues through arbitration.
+While the BBB cannot force a company to do anything, the BBB does offer consumers valuable insight into companies and may be able to resolve issues through arbitration.

 "The BBB can give a consumer an indication of the company by complaint statistics, which might make a consumer think twice about a certain company," continues Reitter.
 "We recommend consumers not ignore other avenues and explore all options available to them before so much time has expired that they are unable to take further action.
 In cases where a consumer decides to use BBB complaint resolution, the consumer should also explore other complaint avenues available at the same time."